 Like any building, hotels can be impacted by fire at any time.
 From cooking fires to faulty electrical equipment, the cause of fires in hotels can often be the same as in other types of buildings.

-However, unlike a residence or an office building where the occupants are likely to get to know the building, its layout and what safety protocols are in place, hotel guests may only be there for the night.
+However, unlike a residence or an office building where the occupants are likely to get to know the building.
+Hotel guests may only be there for the night.
 In the event of a fire, they may be disoriented, confused and at higher risk for injury.
 That’s why hotels need to put a higher emphasis on providing smoke and fire safety throughout the building.

 There are regulations and building codes that help ensure that basic protections are in place, but these may not always be enough to protect both your guests and your property in the event of a fire.

 Basic Fire Protection

 Every hotel should have several components that make up the fire protection plan for the building.
 This is to ensure the safety of the guests and the employees, as well as to help prevent damage to the building itself.

 Every hotel room should have a smoke detector, as well as additional smoke detectors in the hallways, eating areas, kitchens, employee areas and gathering spaces.
 These should be hardwired and can be tied directly to other fire safety systems as well.

 Sprinkler systems are another crucial component of a basic fire protection plan for hotels.
 They may be connected to the smoke detectors, or they may be programmed to turn on if they detect smoke particles or heat.
 The placement of the sprinkler heads may vary but should be present in areas of high risk, such as kitchens and storage areas.

 Fire Escape Routes

 Because guests are not always familiar with the layout of the hotel, and could become disoriented in the event of a fire, there should always be a detailed map of the hotel located on the inside of their door.